freedomofpress/securedrop/docs/ossec_alerts.md

 	gpg --with-colons --fingerprint 0xFD720AD9EBA34B1C | grep "^fpr" | cut -d: -f10

 Next you specify the e-mail that you'll be sending alerts to, as `ossec_alert_email`.
 This could be your work email, or an alias for a group of IT administrators at your organization.
+It helps for your mail client to have the ability to filter the numerous messages from OSSEC into a separate folder.

 Now you can move on to the SMTP and SASL settings, which are straightforward.
-If the OSSEC e-mail address is alerts@news-org.com, the `sasl_username` would be alerts and `sasl_domain` would be news-org.com.
+These correspond to the outgoing e-mail address used to send the alerts instead of where you're receiving them.
+If that e-mail is ossec@news-org.com, the `sasl_username` would be ossec and `sasl_domain` would be news-org.com.

 The Postfix configuration enforces certificate verification, and requires a fingerprint to be set.
 You can retrieve the fingerprint of your SMTP relay by running the command below (all on one line).
 Please note that you will need to replace `smtp.gmail.com` and `587` with the correct domain and port for your SMTP relay.